Jakub Berman: Fall from power

 In 1952, Anna Duracz, Berman's secretary, was arrested.
-In 1954, he was attacked during a party plenum by Aleksander Zawadzki, who claimed that as originating from a bourgeois Jewish family, Berman lacked the proper understanding of the Polish workers' movement.
+In 1954, he was attacked during a party plenum by Aleksander Zawadzki, who claimed that, as he originated from a bourgeois Jewish family, Berman lacked a proper understanding of the Polish workers' movement.
 After the death of First Secretary Bierut, Berman resigned from the PZPR Politburo (and from the position of first deputy prime minister) in May 1956.
 He was earlier incriminated by Józef Światło, a former official in the Ministry of Public Security, who defected to the West.
 Berman was relieved from the Central Committee of the PZPR in the fall of 1956 and in May 1957, in the aftermath of the Polish October, dismissed from the party altogether.
 He attempted to get his membership reinstated, wrote appeals in 1960 and 1964, but was rejected on both occasions.
 He was considered responsible for the "Stalinist-era errors and distortions" by which they meant dogmatic and sectarian party attitudes and breaking the rule of law.

 Retirement

-For two years he remained without steady employment and supported himself by accepting various assignments, such as translations of works by Karl Marx and Friedrich Engels.
+For two years Bermam remained without steady employment and supported himself by accepting various assignments, such as translations of works by Karl Marx and Friedrich Engels.
 In September 1958, Berman was placed by the party in the state-run Książka i Wiedza ('Book and Knowledge') publishing house, where he worked until he was retired by the authorities in 1968.
 His wife was removed from her position at the Rheumatology Institute.
 For the first time, according to his daughter Lucyna Tychowa, Berman could enjoy normal life with his family and friends.
 He engaged in activities, such as reading or attending films and theatrical productions.
 In the autumn of 1981, he was hit by a car and permanently injured while he attempted to cross a street.
 He died in Warsaw in April 1984 and was buried at Powązki Cemetery.